vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 ## So where is the disruption?

 In the previous section we addressed a few shortcomings of the Data Lake Table paradigm.
-Or more specifically, the paradigm that is not often stated explicitly but assumed, i.e. that by having a standard table format for data lakes, we could have **multiple**, **heterogeneous** compute **concurrency** accessing & ingesting data.
+Or more specifically, the paradigm that is not often stated explicitly but assumed, i.e. that by having a standard table format for Data Lakes, we could have **multiple**, **heterogeneous** compute **concurrency** accessing & ingesting data.

 We saw that if we push that reasoning a little we face a lot of shortcomings where having a single compute layer or at least an homogeneous compute layer would be either required or more efficient.